Nordic Blades

 Why Nordic Skates?

-If you prefer ‘cross-country’ ice skating on frozen lakes and ponds, Nordic Skates are the obvious choice, because they are the ONLY skates specifically designed for recreational skating on outdoor natural ice.
-Outdoor ice isn’t always smooth and hard; it can be rough, bumpy, crusty, soft or snow-covered, and outdoor skates need to perform well in all those conditions.
-Furthermore, the boot portion of the skate needs to be well-insulated to keep your feet toasty in frigid temperatures.
-In contrast, conventional hockey, figure and so-called ‘recreational’ skates are designed for the climate-controlled air and smooth artificial ice of an indoor rink, where a Zamboni resurfaces the ice every hour on the hour.
+If you like to skate on frozen lakes and ponds, Nordic Skates are the best choice, because they’re the only skates designed specifically for recreational skating on outdoor natural ice.
+Outdoor ice isn’t always smooth and hard; it can be rough, bumpy, crusty, soft or snow-covered, and outdoor skates need to perform well in all conditions.
+Plus the boots need to be well-insulated to keep your feet toasty in frigid temperatures.
+In contrast, conventional hockey, figure and so-called ‘comfort’ skates are designed for the climate-controlled air and smooth artificial ice of an indoor rink, where a Zamboni resurfaces the ice every hour.

-The Nordic Skate system is a marriage of convenience between cross-country ski boots and bindings on the one hand, and a specially-designed skate blade on the other.
-It’s a throwback to the early days of skating, when Henry David Thoreau and his contemporaries walked down to the ice in their winter boots and then strapped on a pair of steel blades to skate across Walden Pond.
-150 years later, in the 1980s, visionaries in the Netherlands and Sweden discovered that the new XC skate-skiing boots, back-country boots and telemark boots had the ideal features for outdoor ice skating.
-At first, they designed their own bindings to attach the boots to a pair of long blades.
-But as XC binding technology steadily improved, they ditched their proprietary bindings and converted to the popular XC binding systems: NNN, NNN-BC and SNS.
+The Nordic Skate system is a marriage between cross-country ski boots and bindings on the one hand, and a specially-designed skate blade on the other.
+It’s a throwback to the early days of skating, when Henry David Thoreau and his contemporaries walked down to the ice in their winter boots and then strapped on a pair of blades to skate across Walden Pond.
+Nearly 200 years later, Dutch and Swedish skaters discovered that the new-style cross-country ski boots and bindings had the ideal feature set for outdoor ice skating.
+All they had to do was design a blade that you could mount a cross-country binding on.
+And the rest was history!

 How are the blades different?

-What are the main advantages of the Nordic Skate system?
+What are the four principal advantages of the Nordic Skate system?

-Comfort: Cross-country ski boots are warmer and more comfortable than most other types of skates.
+1. Comfort: Cross-country ski boots are warmer and more comfortable than other types of skates.

-Speed: More efficient than figure or hockey skates, Nordic blades glide on top of the ice, while other blades dig deep grooves, wasting precious energy.
+4. Speed: More efficient than figure or hockey skates, Nordic blades glide on top of the ice, while other blades dig in, wasting precious energy.

 Why the free heel?